-Throughout the pandemic, service providers and regulators were impacted by human factors issues that needed attention, during either crew training or on-board operations.
-Generally, all staff from all departments were at risk of being impacted.
+Throughout the pandemic, service providers and regulators have been impacted by human factors issues that needed attention during crew training or onboard operations.
+Generally, all staff from all departments were at risk of being affected.
 Some of these issues may adversely affect individual and group performance as well as introducing additional safety risks.